Richard Hawley: Mute (2005–2011)

 After leaving Setanta Records in 2004, Hawley signed to Mute Records, a division of EMI.
 Legal wrangling delayed Coles Corner, Hawley's third album, until September 2005.
 Again, Hawley mined the theme of his home city, this time referencing the location where courting lovers meet.
 Coles Corner eventually gained a nomination for the Mercury Prize in 2006.
 Alex Turner of the Arctic Monkeys, whose debut album won the prize, exclaimed "Someone call 999, Richard Hawley's been robbed!"

 Hawley's 2007 album Lady's Bridge (again named with a Sheffield reference, after a bridge in the centre of the city) was released in the United Kingdom on 20 August 2007.
 He performed a 16-date tour during September 2007 to promote the album.
 Merchandising on the tour included T-shirts and posters, but also special edition bottles of Sheffield-made Henderson's Relish.
 The same year, Hawley's father died after a long illness.
 Setanta re-released his self-titled debut in 2007 extending it with five additional tracks.
 He later commented that the release "altered the flow, there's a track on it called 'Troublesome Waters' which is a cover of a Howard Seratt song and it's the only time me and my dad featured together on a published recording.
 He plays rhythm guitar".

 On 14 January 2008, Hawley was nominated for his first solo Brit Award for Best British Male Performer.
 Hawley was a headlining act at the 2008 Festival Internacional de Benicàssim in Spain.
 Hawley produced, with Colin Elliot, and contributed two songs to the album Made in Sheffield, a compilation of songs by the Sheffield-based songwriters for Tony Christie.

 Truelove's Gutter, Hawley's fifth studio album, was released on Mute Records on 21 September 2009.
 The album won the Mojo record of the year.

 His song "Don't Get Hung Up in Your Soul" was chosen as the Starbucks iTunes Pick of the Week for 17 November 2009. and "Open Up Your Door" featured as the soundtrack song to the Häagen-Dazs ice cream TV commercial in the UK.

 Hawley's track "Tonight The Streets Are Ours" was chosen as the title track for the Oscar nominated 2010 Banksy film Exit Through the Gift Shop which premièred at the Sundance Film Festival on 24 January 2010.
+This song regained popularity in 2022 when it was featured in an ad for Royal Enfield motorcycles.
 His 2011 song "There's a Storm Coming" was used at the end of the film Brighton Rock.

 "You And I" by Richard Hawley and The Death Ramps (aka Arctic Monkeys), was released as the B-side of the Arctic Monkeys' single "Black Treacle" on 23 January 2012.